Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 - Categroies: `AMS`, `FEATURE`, `SURVIVAL`

-## harmlessPointedDripstone
+## safePointedDripstone

-Let pointed dripstone do no damage.
+When players land on pointed dripstone, they do not take additional damage from it.

 < Available for Minecraft >= 1.17 >